Can burned tubes be repaired with any degree of success?

-Tubal coagulation is an extremely common method of tubal ligation.
-This method is also known as ‘tubal burning’.
+Tubal coagulation is a common method of tubal ligation.
+Tubal coagulation is the medical term for the most common method of tubal ligation which is more commonly known as ‘burning’.

-Although having ‘tubal burning’, ‘burnt tubes’, or ‘burned and cut tubes‘ seems bad, our experience has demonstrated this method of tubal ligation is reversible and will provide our patients with a good chance at becoming pregnant after reversal.
+Although having ‘tubal burning’, ‘burnt tubes’, or ‘burned and cut tubes’ sounds bad, most of these tubal ligation methods are reversible.
+Not only are these methods reversible, but there is a good chance to becoming pregnant.

 During the coagulation procedure, the electric current passes between the two arms grasping instrument.
 The only part of the tube damaged is the small area between the of the grasping instrument.
 Often, two or three adjacent sites on the fallopian tube are coagulated to further guarantee the tube will heal closed.

 The bipolar instrument is the least damaging of the coagulation methods because the electricity only burns a small part (usually) of the Fallopian tube.

 Bipolar tubal coagulation can be reversed and pregnancy rates after reversal of bipolar tubal coagulation are approximately 66%.

 Monopolar coagulation of the fallopian tubes is less common than bipolar coagulation tubal ligation.

 During monopolar coagulation a different type of grasping instrument is used and the electrical current spreads outward from the coagulating instrument.
 Monopolar coagulation can be more destructive to the fallopian tube than bipolar coagulation because of the spreading nature of the electrical current.